khush3521/Sales-Profit-Units-Dashboard-PowerBI/README.md

 - Profit increases mainly from Government & Small Business
 - Profit decreases from Enterprise & Midmarket
 - Loss status also impacts overall margin

+# unit sold

+1. How many total units were sold?
+- A total of 1,000,000+ units were sold.

+2. What is the average units per transaction?
+- Average units sold per transaction is 1.61K.

+3. How many unique products were sold?
+- There are 6 products in total.

+4. Which month has the highest units sold?
+- October shows the highest units sold (~0.20M).

+5. Which segment buys the highest number of units?
+- The Government segment again leads with 0.47M units sold.

+6. Which country purchased the most units?
+- Canada leads with 0.25M units sold, closely followed by France (0.24M).

+7. Which product has the highest units sold?
+- Paseo again dominates in units sold, followed by Vtt.